How Spouses and Children of Permanent Residents Can Change Visa Category

 It is possible for people to move into a different preference category, which will speed up or delay their waiting time.
-For example, you would get a visa quicker—by moving to immediate relative category—if your spouse became a U.S. citizen.
+For example, you would get a visa quicker—by moving to immediate relative category—if your spouse or parent became a U.S. citizen.
 Or, life changes can push people out of their visa category, and into a lower one or out of the race altogether.
 Here are the most typical situations affecting married couples and their children.

 If a Permanent Resident Petitioner Becomes a Citizen

-If the Petitioner and Beneficiary Divorce
+If the Petitioner and Spouse Divorce

 There is an exception for immigrants who are victims of emotional or physical abuse by their spouse.
 They can file a special self-petition (Form I-360) any time until the divorce becomes final, or for two years afterward, if they can show that the divorce was related to the domestic violence.